nigehu/spending-tracker/README.md

   - [ ] Category submission
   - [ ] Category editing
   - [ ] Category submission
+- [ ] Improve UI
+  - [ ] Fix the transaction item layout
+  - [ ] Add a more aesthetic way to add a transaction
+  - [ ] Add a more aesthetic way to add a category
 - [ ] Add docker file
 - [ ] Budget page (set budget for the month)
 - [ ] Insights page (what can we see based on purchase)